Start Digital vs Go Digital: What SSAs Need to Know Under NCSS TSS (Legacy Terms Explained)

 For many Social Service Agencies (SSAs) in Singapore, digital transformation is no longer a question of “Should we do it?” but “Where do we start?” .

-NCSS’s Tech-and-GO!
-(TNG) initiative by the National Council of Social Service (NCSS) has been one of the sector’s most important enablers, especially for organisations with limited budgets and stretched manpower.
+NCSS’s digital transformation initiatives — previously known as Tech-and-GO! and now delivered under the Transformation Sustainability Scheme (TSS) — by the National Council of Social Service (NCSS) has been one of the sector’s most important enablers, especially for organisations with limited budgets and stretched manpower.

 Key Takeaways

-Go Digital is for SSAs that require customised or more advanced systems, including portals, integrations, chatbots, and bespoke workflows.
+Go Digital is commonly used to describe customised or more advanced digitalisation projects such as integrations, portals, or bespoke workflows.

 Choosing the right programme depends on your organisation’s maturity, complexity of needs, and readiness to manage digital change.